Introduction to ink saving, starting with fonts

 First, printing letters to post is a service that some companies do online.
 Most people don't do it for one or two letters because of the hassle, but the cost of time, stamp, printing and envelope may be more managable if not much cheaper when out-sourced.

 Second, some organisations expect their staff to buy stationary together as part of a big deal which is meant to get low prices, maybe by tender, from office supply companies that sell everything else as well as paper.
+They make the money back by charging £100 for a coat rack.
 This isn't the only way of doing it.
 It could be possible to get a pallet of paper from a paper mill delivered to some central point, and for staff who travel around the organisation to take a few reams with them.
-The rest of the stationary buying could be left to individual staff, who know what they want and could claim receipts on petty cash or get the boss to buy things for them online with a credit card.
+The rest of the stationary buying could be left to individual staff, who know what they want and could claim receipts on petty cash or get the boss to buy things for them online with a company credit card.

 Bottled ink is cheaper